inspiremirnal/podInfo/README.md

 # podInfo
-Stupid python based API to display Pod and Node information in a nice HTML page.
+A lightweight Python API that renders Kubernetes Pod and Node data in a clean web interface.
  - exposes /v1/whoami to display the pod and node info.
  - exposes /health/local for kubelet health checks.